 The FRVT 2018 will measure advancements in the accuracy and speed of one-to-many face recognition identification algorithms searching enrolled galleries containing at least 10 million identities.
 The evaluation will primarily use standardized portrait images, and will quantify how accuracy depends on subject-specific demographics and image-specific quality factors.

-- API Document [last update: 2017-11-20]: The final version of the API document is now available.
+- API Document [last update: 2018-07-24]: The API document has been updated for Phase 3.
 Developers must ensure that their submission conforms to the document's specifications.

-- Validation [last update: 2018-05-14]: An updated validation package is now available here.
+- Validation [last update: 2018-07-24]: Updates to the validation package to reflect the API changes for Phase 3 will be forthcoming.
 All participants must run their software through the provided validation package prior to submission.
 The purpose of validation is to ensure consistent algorithm output between your execution and NIST's execution.